CheMixHub: Datasets and Benchmarks for Chemical Mixture Property Prediction: Dataset

 We curated 11 regression tasks from 7 published datasets across the chemical mixture literature, which are summarized in Table \ref{chemixhub-summary}.
 The tasks were selected based on application domain and prior use as baselines in ML studies.
 To ensure their accessibility and standardization for ML applications, we provide a Croissant \cite{10.1145/3650203.3663326} file detailing their metadata, structure, and semantics based on \href{schema.org}{schema.org}.
-The dataset licenses are listed in Section \ref{sec:licenses}.
+The dataset licenses are listed in Appendix \ref{sec:licenses}.
+Additional statistics on the molecules found in each task are provided in Appendix \ref{sec:add-stats}.